davidv2002/davidv2002.github.io/Audio/ReadMe.txt

-deja vu midi played using the kite sound font and using an SB Audigy platinum ex for post processing https://www.kvraudio.com/forum/viewtopic.php?t=351893
+deja vu midi played using the Musyng kite sound font and using an SB Audigy platinum ex for post processing https://www.kvraudio.com/forum/viewtopic.php?t=351893